Can Seasonal Allergies Spike Blood Sugar?

 • Inflammation

-When someone comes in contact with a Spring allergen, whether it be in the air or on their skin, the immune system frequently misinterprets this as a threat instead of a natural exposure1.
-Immune cells throughout the respiratory tract release large amounts of histamine into circulation, which triggers a cascade of inflammation.
-We can see the downstream effects of this inflammation when we experience the symptoms mentioned above.
-But how does this affect blood sugar?
+When someone comes in contact with a spring allergen, whether in the air or on their skin, the immune system frequently misinterprets this as a threat instead of a natural exposure.1 Immune cells throughout the respiratory tract release large amounts of histamine into circulation, which triggers a cascade of inflammation.

 Inflammation is a medical term that refers to a set of classic signs and symptoms that occur in response to tissue damage, environmental agents, trauma, overuse, or infection.
-In most ways, inflammation protects, repairs, and restores us2.
-When triggered on a chronic basis, however, numerous studies have demonstrated how inflammation increases our risk of heart disease, impedes glycemic control, ages use faster, and increases our risk of cancer.
+In most ways, inflammation protects, repairs, and restores us.

-Allergies trigger many proteins within the inflammation cascade, such as2:
+Allergies trigger many proteins within the inflammation cascade, such as:2

 • Reactive oxygen radicals.